 Nose: (spice-forward) cinnamon, clove, fresh-baked bread, vanilla, oak char, herbal notes, light citrus, rickhouse funk

 Taste: vanilla extract, brown sugar, grandma’s spice cabinet (cinnamon, clove, ginger), mixed nuts, sweet funky oak

-Finish: medium in length, candied nuts, sweet & spicy with waves of vanilla and fading cinnamon
+Finish: medium in length, sweet & spicy – candied nuts, fading vanilla & cinnamon

 Overall: Wow!
 This one threw me curveball.
 I went into this tasting expecting a profile similar to 1991 Wild Turkey 101/8 … surprisingly not the case.
 Cinnamon isn’t a commonly found dominant dusty Wild Turkey note for me.
 One might find waves of it in earlier Rare Breed batches, certainly in some Russell’s Reserve Single Barrel releases, but you rarely hear of cinnamon as a forward note (especially when it comes to dusty 101).

 This Wild Turkey 101/8 is so unique, that I’m not quite sure how to rate this pour.
 To me, the spice almost makes it a bit unbalanced … almost.
 It’s somewhat hard to judge balance when the dominant notes are so excellent in flavor.
 That said, I like Wild Turkey best when the rich vanilla/toffee and spicy herbal/floral notes counter each other enough to let the musty/funky oak shine through.
 I’ve found this best experienced in 1980’s to early 1990’s Wild Turkey 101/8.